 - Baloxavir marboxil

-- Influenza Vaccination every or within a few years because the virus regularly mutate themselves (children less than five years, pregnant women, elderly people, health workers)
+- Influenza Vaccination every or within a few years because the virus regularly mutates itself (children less than five years, pregnant women, elderly people, health workers)

 - Covering mouth and nose during coughing and sneezing (because the droplets during coughing and sneezing are their main cause)